docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 ### onDraw

 Called when a container or control is about to be drawn.
-Allows the script to modify or control the appearance, using the control’s associated [ScriptUIGraphics object](graphic-customization-objects.md#scriptuigraphics-object).
+Allows the script to modify or control the appearance, using the control's associated [ScriptUIGraphics object](graphic-customization-objects.md#scriptuigraphics-object).
 Handler takes one argument, a [DrawState object](#drawstate-object).

 ---